DonChong2000/TodayILearn/03. Value/幸福/Psychiatrist Explains Does Money Actually Buy Happiness/Psychiatrist Explains Does Money Actually Buy Happiness.md

 # Summery

+The choice is not what brings the happiness, is the way we experience the choice that brings happiness.
+It is not about picking the correct path,

 What should you do to gain more happiness?
 1. [Prioritizing yoru security](#Prioritizing%20yoru%20security)
 2. [Learn how to savor](#Learn%20how%20to%20savor)
 3. [Prioritize experience over possessions](#Prioritize%20experience%20over%20possessions)
 4. [Spend your money on other people](#Spend%20your%20money%20on%20other%20people)

 # Prioritizing you security
 **Stress**